GilbN/technicalramblings.com/docs/blog/spice-up-your-homepage/index.md

 }
 ```

-By using **`https://gilbn.github.io/theme.park/CSS/themes/netdata/organizr-dashboard.css`**it will match any theme Organizr is using as the background is transparent.
+By using **`https://gilbn.github.io/theme.park/CSS/themes/netdata/organizr-dashboard.css`** it will match any theme Organizr is using as the background is transparent.

 ### Adding it to your Organizr homepage